james-gould/azure-keyvault-emulator/AzureKeyVaultEmulator.Hosting.Aspire/README.md

 Next you can either redirect an existing `AzureKeyVaultResource` to use the emulator, or directly include it without needing any Azure configuration.

-To redirect a hosted key vault:
+To redirect an existing resource:

 ```csharp
 var keyVaultServiceName = "keyvault";